13 Tips for Mixing and Producing EDM

 Obviously, Andrew said, you should “tune your kick drum to the key that the song is in, so that it follows the bassline.
 That way, there’s no clash.”
 This is especially useful on songs with “extensive, long bass notes.”

-But then he offered this production tip that had never occurred to me, even though I routinely sample kick drums for my own purposes.
+But then he offered this production tip that had never occurred to me, even though I routinely sample kick drums.